“One Battle After Another” wins 6 prizes including best picture at Britain’s BAFTA film awards

 It beat documentaries including Mstyslav Chernov’s harrowing Ukraine war portrait “2000 Meters to Andriivka, ” co-produced by The Associated Press and Frontline PBS.

 Most BAFTA winners are chosen by 8,500 members of the U.K. academy of industry professionals.
-Contenders for the Rising Star award — the only prize decided by public vote and a reliable picker of future A-listers — are Infiniti, Aramayo, “Sinners” star Miles Caton and British actors Archie Madekwe and Posy Sterling.
+The Rising Star award, which is decided by public vote, went to Aramayo.

-Donna Langley, the U.K.-born chairwoman of NBCUniversal Entertainment, will be awarded the British Academy’s highest honor, the BAFTA fellowship.
+Donna Langley, the U.K.-born chairwoman of NBCUniversal Entertainment, was awarded the British Academy’s highest honor, the BAFTA fellowship.

-The ceremony airs on BBC in the United Kingdom starting at 7 p.m.
-(1900 GMT) and on E! in the U.S. at 8 p.m.
+The ceremony airs on E! in the U.S. at 8 p.m.
 EST.

 Associated Press writer Hilary Fox contributed to this report.